The Sedaconda study

 The IsoCOMFORT study

-In 2021, Sedana Medical initiated the IsoCOMFORT study (SED002), a paediatric study aiming to investigate whether sedation with Sedaconda (isoflurane) administered via the Sedaconda ACD is safe and more effective than intravenously administered midazolam in mechanically ventilated ICU paediatric patients between 3-17 years old.
+In 2021, Sedana Medical initiated the IsoCOMFORT study (SED002), a paediatric phase III study aiming to investigate whether sedation with Sedaconda (isoflurane) delivered via the Sedaconda ACD, is safe and more effective than intravenously administered midazolam in mechanically ventilated ICU paediatric patients between 3-17 years old.

 Currently, midazolam is the only sedation option for children in ICU because propofol is contraindicated due to the risk of serious adverse events.
 The patients will be sedated for 12–48 hours with either sedation method, and the primary endpoint will be the proportion of time spent at adequate sedation depth.

 The study will involve 160 patients from intensive care clinics in Germany, France, Spain, Sweden, and the UK, and completion is estimated for the second half of 2022.
 The results of the study are expected to lead to an approved paediatric indication for inhaled sedation.